About Our Organization

 I’m a MN author/illustrator – how do I get listed?

-If you meet the requirements listed above, please submit this application form to us for consideration.
+If you meet the requirements listed above, please complete and submit this application form to us for consideration.

 Can I include a photo?